About The Theatre

 and blight in an underutilized, formerly thriving commercial area.

 - Revamping the property created employment and entrepreneurial opportunities for area residents including the extended families of youth served by The Portage.

 Events leading to the development of this project:

-- George Hardenbergh, owner of the Mounds Theatre building, indicated his intent to donate the property to The Portage for Youth if it would be renovated into a facility to address unmet needs of youth and families on St. Paul’s East Side.
+- George Hardenbergh, the owner of the Mounds Theatre building, indicated his intent to donate the property to The Portage for Youth if it would be renovated into a facility to address the unmet needs of youth and families on St. Paul’s East Side.

 - The Portage obtained bids to determine the cost of renovating the 1920s movie theatre into a community and performing arts center.

 - A STAR grant through the City of St. Paul was secured and a sizeable donation